-The pandemic has not affected all Americans equally, exposing even more clearly the huge inequities that exist in the U.S., and that holds true for the vaccination rollout as well: There are major disparities in who has been getting the vaccine.
+The pandemic has not affected all Americans or Brits equally, exposing even more clearly the huge inequities that exist in this country, and that holds true for the vaccination rollout as well: There are major disparities in who has been getting the vaccine.
 Though Black and brown people have been hardest hit by the pandemic, these communities are getting vaccinated at significantly lower rates than white communities.
 Those that live in wealthy areas are also receiving more vaccinations than those in poorer neighbourhoods, and well-off white people are even infiltrating vaccination sites in low-income communities of colour.
 The fact that you must have reliable internet access and a flexible work schedule to even be able to book an appointment further deepens these disparities.
 It should not be like this.
 In a country where nearly all of our systems are deeply flawed, this chaotic vaccine rollout is par for the course.
 But, it's important to remind ourselves and others that refusing a vaccine if you qualify isn't going to magically fix this broken system — and that, in fact, you're protecting the most vulnerable people, including those who can't get vaccinated, by getting your own shot as soon as you can.

 "It's important to remind ourselves and others that refusing a vaccine if you qualify isn't going to magically fix this broken system — and that, in fact, you're protecting the most vulnerable people by getting your own shot as soon as you can."